Oneflow-Inc/oneflow-documentation/en/docs/parallelism/05_ddp.md

     print(f"\nw:{m.w}")
     ```

-There are only two differences between the data parallel training code and the stand-alone single-card script:
+There are only two differences between the data parallelism training code and the stand-alone single-card script:

 - Use DistributedDataParallel to wrap the module object (`m = ddp(m)`)
 - Use [get_rank](https://oneflow.readthedocs.io/en/master/oneflow.html#oneflow.env.get_rank) to get the current device number and distribute the data to the device.